 Pulled Pork is super easy in the slow cooker.
 The meat gets so tender that you can shred it with a fork.
 Plus, the flavor is really amazing from being slow cooked all day.
 Come home to a great meal thanks to this simple recipe.

 From family dinner to parties, this can go along way on a budget.
-It makes a bunch!
+This is our go-to meal when you are serving for a large party as it makes a large serving.
 You will save a ton of money making this at home and we think it tastes better.